Lessons of Life to live according to the Will of the Almighty.

 If you don’t do what you know is right, you have sinned.
 James 4:17

-A biblical case that confirms and helps us to understand about this situation, is the case of the three years of famine that the country suffered during the reign of David; Famine that apparently had no reason to be, it turned out that was caused by an action of King Saul, predecessor of David, due an action against the Gibeonites.
+A biblical case that confirms and helps us to understand about this situation, is the case of the three years of famine that the country suffered during the reign of David; Famine that apparently had no reason to be, it turned out that was caused by an action of King Saul, predecessor of David, against the Gibeonites.

 And there was a famine in the days of David three years, year after year; and David inquired of Jehovah.
-And Jehovah said, It is for Saul, and for [his] house of blood, because he slew the Gibeonites.
+And Jehovah said, it is for Saul, and for [his] house of blood, because he slew the Gibeonites.
 2 Samuel 21:1

 David and his people were unaware of the existence of such a situation, however it affected them as much as if they themselves had provoked.